 The camp is held the third week of July.
 For 2018, the dates are July 16-20.
 Camp is from 9:00 a.m. until 11:30 a.m.

 Every summer, for one week, Falls Church is transformed into Nature Camp.
 This is a great way for kids to learn about God and His creation through stories, nature lessons, crafts, hands-on activities, games, and songs.
 In past years, we’ve learned about rocks & minerals, insects, wonderful water and birds.
-The theme for 2017 is Terrific Trees!
+The theme for 2017 was Terrific Trees!
 We end the week on Friday with lunch and a program by the children.